candide-guevara/candide-guevara.github.io/_posts/windows/0000-00-00-first-impressions-dev-windows.md

 ---
-title: Windows development, first impressions
+title: Windows, First impressions on win development
 date: 2016-11-27
-categories: [cs_related, windows]
+categories: [cs_related]
 ---

 I have been developing windows small services and wcf servers in C# for a year.